FirestormViewer/phoenix-firestorm/doc/building_windows.md

 > If you don't own a copy of a commercial edition of Visual Studio 2022 (e.g. Professional), you might consider installing the [Community version](https://visualstudio.microsoft.com/free-developer-offers)

 ### Command Prompt vs Powershell
-- Make sure that you use the Windows Command Prompt (cmd.exe) and not Powershell or it won't detect the Visual Studio build tools properly.
+- Make sure that you use the Windows Command Prompt / Terminal (cmd.exe) and not Powershell or it won't detect the Visual Studio build tools properly.

 ### Git